alexmacphail/Hundred-Year-Farms/README.md

 # HUNDRED-YEAR FARMS

 The name Hundred-Year Farms refers to two small farm properties (each about 43 acres); one on Prince Edward Island and the other in Manitoba.
 Our long-term plan for the island farm is to make a gradual transition from conventional agriculture to Agroforestry.
 Agroforesty involves the planting of varied crops, including grains, fruits, or vegetables, among rows of trees.
-Crop acreage on the farm will not change, however, food production, habitat, soil, and water quality, when measured as a whole, are expected to improve and be more resilent to climate change.
+Crop acreage on the farm will not change, however, food production, habitat, soil, and water quality, when measured as a whole, are expected to be more resilent to climate change.
 We also expect this transition will lead to a property that is more interesting, more enjoyable to visit, and more likely to remain profitable for the next 100 years.

 - [What is agroforestry?](https://www.aftaweb.org/about/what-is-agroforestry.html)
 - [Agroforestry - Agriculture and Agri-Food Canada (AAFC)](https://www.agr.gc.ca/eng/agriculture-and-climate/agricultural-practices/agroforestry/?id=1177431400694))